Bchex | News and Insights

 Step 3: Allow Time for Response

-Applicants must be given reasonable time to:
+Applicants must be given a reasonable time to:

 • Review the report